deb17/flask-modals/README.md

 ### Note

-1. See the example folder for more details.
+1. See the example folder in the repo for more details.

 2. The extension loads the NProgress js library to display a progress bar during form submission.